 Plumbing skimmer to pump

-Plumbing skimmmer two holes one to pump one capped
+Plumbing skimmer, two holes: one to pump, one capped

-Light fixture installed at factory the coupling and 90 on site
+Light fixture installed at factory; coupling and 90 installed on site

 Backfilling pool with skid steer, then by hand to compact